valeriupredoi/bgcval2/bgcval2/index.rst

 	modeldetails = {
 		'name': 	'Chlorophyll',
 		'vars':		['CHN','CHD'],
-		'convert': 	UKESMPython.sums,
+		'convert': 	bv2tools.sums,
 		'units':	'mg C/m^3'
 	}

 The 'name' and 'units' fields are self evident in this exmaple.
 The 'vars' are the chlorophyll concentrations of two plankton functional types in MEDUSA.
 The sum of these two fields is the total chlorophyll concentration.
-The 'convert' function is the sums function in UKESMPython, which produces the sum of all the fields  in the 'vars' item.
+The 'convert' function is the sums function in bv2tools, which produces the sum of all the fields  in the 'vars' item.
 In this case, the sums function is::

 	def sums(nc,keys):